brian-watkins/elm-spec/runner/elm-spec-core/README.md

   // steps in the scenario script
   conditions: [ 'Scenario: Some scenario', 'When something happens', 'it does something' ],

-  // The outcome of evaluating the expectation: ACCEPT or REJECT
+  // The outcome of the observation: ACCEPTED, SKIPPED, or REJECTED
-  summary: 'ACCEPT',
+  summary: 'ACCEPTED',

   // If the expectation is rejected, a report that explains why
   report: null,